WesleyLuk90/ffxiv-vr/README.md

 If you're running into crashes try disabling GShade and ReShade as they have been reported to cause crashes.

+If there is a large black box in front of you there is likely an incompatible plugin enabled.
+Try disabling other plugins to determine if that is the cause.
+Splatoon and vnavmesh have been reported to cause this issue.

 ## Known Issues

 -   No support for VR controllers